Positive Traces on Certain ${\rm SL}(2)$ Coulomb Branches: Preliminaries

 \section{Preliminaries}

-Throughout the chapter, we fix a positive even integer $n$ with $m = \frac{n}{2}$ and denote $\eps = \exp(\rn)$.
+Throughout Sections~\ref{sec:prelim}--\ref{sec:pos}, we fix a positive even integer $n$ with $m = \frac{n}{2}$ and denote $\eps = \exp\bigl(\rn\bigr)$.
 For a finite subgroup $G$ of the special linear group $\SL_2(\CC)$, the Kleinian singularity $\CC^2 / G$ has as its coordinate ring the commutative graded algebra $A = \CC[u, v]^G$ of $G$-invariant polynomials in two variables, with the action of $G$ on $A$ defined by

 We are interested in the case when $G = \DD_n$, the dicyclic group generated by elements